 1. Risk and Return

-Individual stock purchases are a high risk – high return proposition.
+Individual stock purchases are a high-risk – high-return proposition.
 There is also a chance that you may end up with negative returns.

 2. Management

 You solely rely on your research, knowledge, and skills while making an equity investment, which may or may not be adequate in all market scenarios.
-You may be constrained by tools and resources which could help you manage your equity investment properly.
+You may be constrained by tools and resources that could help you manage your equity investment properly.

 3. Diversification